nehbehl/CarND-PID-Control-Project/README.md

 With derivative part, the controller output is proportional to the rate of change of cte (its derivative).
 The parameter is used to reduce overshooting.

-While the PID controller is easy to implement, but it is not so easy to tune.

 ## How it was tuned